On this page

 Dolphins

-Hector’s and Māui dolphins face a variety of threats, including from fishing, which are managed by Fisheries New Zealand and the Department of Conservation (DOC).
+Hector’s and Māui dolphins face a variety of threats, including from fishing, which are managed by Fisheries New Zealand and the DOC.
 Together, we are responsible for the Threat Management Plan (TMP) for Hector’s and Māui dolphins.

 Protecting Hector's and Māui dolphins